 Contact Admissions Team + 44 (0) 1524 592028 or via email@example.com

-Many of our graduates go on to careers traditionally associated with English and creative writing, such as publishing and the media, teaching and librarianship.
-Others find roles in business, administration and professional services, where their skills of self-expression and critical understanding of complex information are equally valued.
+While many of our graduates go on to careers traditionally associated with English and History, others find roles in business, administration and professional services, where their skills of self-expression and critical understanding of complex information are equally valued.

 Teaching and Learning Methods